wasmerio/wasmer-js/packages/wasm-terminal/README.md

 // wasmTerminal.destroy();
 ```

+**NOTE:** Remember to include the CSS file mentioned at the beginning of the "Quick Start" section.

 ### Optimized

 Optimized bundles, for both `@wasmer/wasm-terminal` and `@wasmer/wasm-transfoormer`, prioritize performance.
 For examples, assets required by the library must be passed in manually.